hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/072_practical_vedanta_part_ii.md

 (*Delivered in London, 12th November 1896*)

-I will relate to you a very ancient story from the Chhândogya Upanishad, which tells how knowledge came to a boy.
+I will relate to you a very ancient story from the Chhāndogya Upanishad, which tells how knowledge came to a boy.
 The form of the story is very crude, but we shall find that it contains a principle.
 A young boy said to his mother, "I am going to study the Vedas.
 Tell me the name of my